 Three barangays (villages) in the Municipality of Murcia – Barangays Canlandog, Santa Cruz, and Buenavista – are collectively willing to commit to protecting 4,942 acres of watershed forest adjacent to their villages for 30 years, in exchange for the installation of a hydraulic ram pump water system.
 The Alternative Indigenous Development Foundation, Inc. (AIDFI) will install hydraulic ram pumps to give the communities water for sanitation, hygiene, washing clothes, eating, and drinking.Full or partial funding for this project provided by

 - Ferdie reports that the six ram pumps continue to operate, requiring only minimal maintenance.
 Water continued to flow despite the unusually dry season that just ended.
 Unfortunately, a few...

 - The project is now complete.
 A total of six ram pumps were placed in the four sites.
 The water systems include all components: impounding systems, diversion lines, catchments, ram pumps systems,...

 - June 2009

-- As of April 2009 the ram pumps in Barangay Calandog continue to work very well.
+- The ram pumps in Barangay Calandog continue to work very well.
 In Barangay Sta.
 Cruz, the ram pumps were completed in January 2009.
-The ram pump installation in Barangay...
+The ram pump installation in Barangay Buenavista went into full...